CFO Conference & Ethics Session

 Register Now!

-By registering for this event, you are agreeing to the VBA Event Policies.
+By registering for this event, you are agreeing to the MBA/VBA Event Policies and the Privacy Policy.

 All cancellations will be charged a $25.00 administrative fee.
-Cancellations received less than 72 business hours before the program will be charged a $75.00 administrative fee plus any additional fees associated with the training.
+Cancellations received after August 12, 2026 will be charged a $75.00 administrative fee plus any additional fees associated with the training.
 Substitutions are allowed prior to the beginning of course.

 Please share any specific needs that should be considered as we plan for the conference (i.e. hearing impaired, sight impaired, etc).
 Please contact Michele Dunn with any details.